QIH directors receive ‘last warning’ in new death threat

 He said that he was informed about the threat when gardaí called to his home on Monday night.

-The letter also warns council members in Cavan and Fermanagh or contractors not to remove any signs that have been erected in the area criticising the five local businessmen for their management of the company lost by local businessman Sean Quinn as a result of his multi-billion losses on his investment in Anglo Irish Bank.
+The letter also warned council members in Cavan and Fermanagh or contractors not to remove any signs that have been erected in the area criticising the five businessmen for their management of QIH, the name given to the firm after local businessman Sean Quinn lost the firm following multi-billion losses on his investment in Anglo Irish Bank.

 It warns that “anyone that removes the signs whether that be council employees or outside contractors will be targeted – all of this will be brought to a conclusion very shortly.”

-The author or authors of the letter express support for Mr Quinn and his family in the hope that they will regain control of the industrial businesses that were lost when the bank appointed share receivers to the business in 2011.
+The writer or writers of the letter express support for Mr Quinn and his family in the hope that they will regain control of the industrial businesses that were lost in 2011.

 “We have learned that there was repeated attempts made by Sean Quinn to talk to senior directors to bring about a solution and conclusion but the directors refuse to reply,” the letter states.